flitzkanone/ESP32-Evil-portal/README.md

-# ESP32 Captive Portal with Login Logging
+# ESP32 Captive Portal / Evil Portal with Login Logging

 ## Overview
 This project is an ESP32-based **Captive Portal** that forces users to enter their credentials (email and password) before accessing the internet.
 It logs the entered credentials and provides an **Admin Panel** to view stored logins.